 Divorce and Separation

 Many issues arise from the arrangements for your children to how you will separate your finances, share out your assets and plan your future.
-These issues can be difficult and upsetting.
+These issues can be overwhelming.
 We will help you to manage all of these challenges.
 We will help you to make the right decisions for you and your family.
 We negotiate settlements that work and will keep the emotional and financial costs to a minimum.

-We regularly act for clients with a high net worth as well as those with more modest assets.
+We act for clients with a high net worth as well as those with more modest assets.
 We have experience in dealing with cases with an international aspect where one spouse lives or works abroad and has assets outside the UK.

 Whatever your circumstances we provide tailored and practical advice.